Do Pineapples Grow on Trees? Is Growing Pineapple Indoors is possible? Can you grow it in a pot? Learn everything in this article!

+So, Do Pineapples Grow On Trees?
 Well, a straight answer to this question is–No!
 Because a pineapple’s plant is not a tree!
 It is a short “plant” and is generally about a foot or two from the ground.
 A commercial pineapple plant bears only one pineapple, meaning that once it has grown the fruit, it will no longer produce more.

 Also Read: Best Fruit Plants To Grow Indoors In Pots

-How To Grow Pineapples?
+How to Grow Pineapples?

-1. Get A Fresh Pineapple
+1. Get a Fresh Pineapple

 The first step in growing pineapples is to get fresh and evenly ripe fruit, having healthy and green leaves at its top.
 Avoid picking a pineapple that’s overly ripe with dull leaves.

-2. Cut The Crown Of Pineapple
+2. Cut the Crown

 Slice away the top part of the fruit (Crown), using a sharp knife.
 Then cut the ‘rind’ to remove the remaining fleshy part of the pulp of the fruit, as it might rot later.